chess3official/chess3-whitepaper/README.md

 ### Current Chess Ecosystem Challenges

-1. **Limited Monetization**: Only top-tier players can earn from chess
+1. **Limited Monetization**: Only top-tier players can earn from playing
 2. **Centralized Control**: Major platforms control all aspects of competitive play
 3. **No Ownership**: Players don't own their accounts, achievements, or in-game assets
 4. **High Barriers**: Tournament entry fees without guaranteed returns
 5. **Lack of Transparency**: Opaque ranking and reward systems
+6. **No Gameplay Rewards**: Casual players get nothing for their time and effort

 ---